ipdk-io/networking-recipe/docs/apps/lnw/dpdk/linux-networking.md

 ## Creating the topology

 The [gnmi-ctl](/clients/gnmi-ctl) and [p4rt-ctl](/clients/p4rt-ctl) utilities
-used below can be found in the $IPDK_RECIPE/install/bin directory.
+used below are in the $P4CP_INSTALL/bin directory.
 They should be run with `sudo`.

 ### 1. Bind physical port (Port 0 and Port 1) to user-space IO driver